Staff

 Phone (920) 410-4043

-Katrina Gesell joined the Boys & Girls Club of Oshkosh in August of 2021 as the Director of Omro Childcare.
+Katrina Gesell joined the Boys & Girls Club of Oshkosh in August of 2021, and currently serves as the Director of Omro & Winneconne Childcare.
 Katrina graduated from Marian University with a bachelor's degree in education and MPTC with an associate's degree in human resources.
-She spent many years working at the Boys & Girls Club of Fond du Lac, CLC Site Coordinator in Oshkosh, and as a Center Operations Manager at Head Start.
-In Katrina's current role as the Director of Omro Childcare, she oversees our after-school, 4k, and summer programs at Omro Elementary.
+She spent many years working at the Boys & Girls Club of Fond du Lac, CLC Site Coordinator in Oshkosh and as a Center Operations Manager at Head Start.
+In Katrina's role, she oversees our after-school, 4k and summer programs at Omro Elementary.

 Funniest thing you've heard a Club member say